scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 --------
 The core abstraction of Sacred is the ``Experiment`` class that needs to be instantiated for each computational experiment.
 It serves as the central hub for defining configuration, functions, and for accessing the other features.
-To adopt Sacred, all that is required is to instantiate an ``Experiment`` and to decorate a main function to serves as entry-point.
+To adopt Sacred, all that is required is to instantiate an ``Experiment`` and to decorate the main function to serves as entry-point.
 A minimal example could look like this:

 .. code-block:: python